 pip install ansys-dpf-core

-pip install ansys-dpf-core==0.2.1
+pip install ansys-dpf-core[plotting]

->>> from ansys.dpf import core as dpf >>> from ansys.dpf.core import examples >>> model = dpf.Model(examples.simple_bar) >>> print(model) DPF Model ------------------------------ Static analysis Unit system: Metric (m, kg, N, s, V, A) Physics Type: Mechanical Available results: - displacement: Nodal Displacement - element_nodal_forces: ElementalNodal Element nodal Forces - elemental_volume: Elemental Volume - stiffness_matrix_energy: Elemental Energy-stiffness matrix - artificial_hourglass_energy: Elemental Hourglass Energy - thermal_dissipation_energy: Elemental thermal dissipation energy - kinetic_energy: Elemental Kinetic Energy - co_energy: Elemental co-energy - incremental_energy: Elemental incremental energy - structural_temperature: ElementalNodal Temperature ------------------------------ DPF Meshed Region: 3751 nodes 3000 elements Unit: m With solid (3D) elements ------------------------------ DPF Time/Freq Support: Number of sets: 1 Cumulative Time (s) LoadStep Substep 1 1.000000 1 1
+>>> from ansys.dpf import core as dpf >>> from ansys.dpf.core import examples >>> model = dpf.Model(examples.find_simple_bar()) >>> print(model) DPF Model ------------------------------ Static analysis Unit system: Metric (m, kg, N, s, V, A) Physics Type: Mechanical Available results: - displacement: Nodal Displacement - element_nodal_forces: ElementalNodal Element nodal Forces - elemental_volume: Elemental Volume - stiffness_matrix_energy: Elemental Energy-stiffness matrix - artificial_hourglass_energy: Elemental Hourglass Energy - thermal_dissipation_energy: Elemental thermal dissipation energy - kinetic_energy: Elemental Kinetic Energy - co_energy: Elemental co-energy - incremental_energy: Elemental incremental energy - structural_temperature: ElementalNodal Temperature ------------------------------ DPF Meshed Region: 3751 nodes 3000 elements Unit: m With solid (3D) elements ------------------------------ DPF Time/Freq Support: Number of sets: 1 Cumulative Time (s) LoadStep Substep 1 1.000000 1 1

-Read a result with:
+Read a result with this command:

 >>> result = model.results.displacement.eval()

-Then start connecting operators with:
+Then, start connecting operators with this code:

 >>> from ansys.dpf.core import operators as ops >>> norm = ops.math.norm(model.results.displacement())

-Starting the Service
+Starting the service

 background and connects to it.
 If you need to connect to an existing